Supporting a child with special educational needs during Covid-19 times

-It's also a good idea to take a snack and drink with you at pick-up time.
+It's a good idea to take a snack and drink with you when you pick your child up from school.
 Some children with SEN may find it difficult to eat at school - particularly if lunch is now eaten in their classroom rather than the dining hall.
 Others will be hungry and thirsty after the effort of the school day, so being able to provide food and drink quickly could prevent after-school meltdowns.

 Homework and learning activities: if your child is expected to complete homework after school, or do spellings and/or times tables practice, try to do them at a fixed time each day.
 This will help your child know what to expect, and prevent frustration and procrastination.

 Exercise and physical activity: it’s vital that children with SEN stay active.
 Giving your child the opportunity for some physical activity - whether that's walking home from school, playing a game in the garden or riding their bike around the local park - will help them release the energy that has built up throughout the school day.

-Chill-out time: make sure your child has time for their favourite relaxing activities like computer time or watching TV: essential for helping them decompress after a school day that might look very different from usual.
+Chill-out time: make sure your child has time for their favourite relaxing activities like computer time or watching TV: essential for helping them decompress after a day of learning that might look very different from usual.

 Other ways to support your SEN child during the pandemic